 - 4 sub rolls, sliced lengthwise (don't completely cut the top from the bottom, though!)

 - Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
 Add mushrooms and cook 3-4 minutes, or until softened and browned.
 Add wine and increase heat to high.
 Cook until liquid has evaporated, about 2-3 minutes.
 Transfer to bowl.

 - Carefully wipe skillet clean.
 Heat remaining tablespoon of olive oil over medium-high heat.
 Add green pepper and onions; cook until softened, about 5-8 minutes.

 - Reduce heat to low.
-Return mushrooms to skillet and stir to combine.
+Return mushrooms to skillet and stir to combine, then season to taste with salt and pepper.
 Top vegetable mixture with cheese slices.
 Once cheese has melted, remove from heat.

 - Divide veggie mixture into sub rolls.
 Wrap each cheesesteak tightly with foil and place on a baking sheet.
 Bake for 15 minutes.
 Remove from oven and unwrap carefully.